britslambs/DH110/Assignment 1/README.md

 *Improvements: Add a pop up message features that the users draft will not be saved for the future.*

 ## 6. Recognition Rather than Recall
 The website/app makes information easily accessible without have to remember an icons.
-(0)

 The side navigation bar is collapsable.
 When collapsed, each tab has universal icons.
 The user does not have to hover over the navigation bar.
 (0)

 *Improvements: No recommendations for improvement.*

 ## 7. Flexibility and Efficiency of Use
-The website/app has processes and shortcuts that allow novice users to become experts.(2)
+The website/app has processes and shortcuts that allow novice users to become experts.

 When users what to comment on someone's post, there is a GIF and Emoji icon for individuals to easily pick out either.
 There are no keyboard shortcuts available for when you are updating your feed.
+(2)

 *Improvements: Add more options for written updates such as text-to-speech.
 In addition, pictures should have alternate text to make the platform more accessible.*

 ## 8. Aesthetic and Minimalist Design
 Website/app should not contain irrelevant information.
-(3)

 The side navigation bar has many tabs/icons.
 This may be overwhelming for users who are novice at using technology.
+(3)

 *Improvements: Tabs should be combined.
 For example, "Timetables" and "Calendar" can be merged together since both of their purposes are about scheduling and events.

 ## 9. Help users recognize, diagnose, and recover from errors
 The website/app should display error messages using plain language.
-(0)

 If the user enters the wrong password or email, its "Check your username or password" in a red bar.
+(0)

 *Improvements: No recommendations for improvements.*